tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/08-Stu_CRUD/Solved/query.sql)

-Open a query tool in `MiscellaneousDB` and copy and paste the code from schema.sql to create a new table named `sales`.
+Open a query tool in `sales_db` and copy and paste the code from schema.sql to create a new table named `sales`.
 Go over the following:

 * Refresh the table list, and then import the data from `sales.csv` into the new table.